Communities

 What evidence do you have that this is actually what happened?
 Wiktionary's etymologies for both words show that they came from different French words, both of which were already short vowels.
 So don't we really need an explanation for how pronounce came to have a long vowel?

-nobodyImportant‭ wrote almost 4 years ago
+nobodyImportant‭ wrote about 4 years ago

 @curiousdannii: What evidence do you have that the etymologies given by Wikitionary are correct and not edited by someone who doesn't know anything about Etymology?